oriches/Resharper.ReactivePlugin/README.md

 Currently there are only 2 highlights defined  - this is a beta release after all :)

-See the [Getting Started] (https://github.com/oriches/Resharper.ReactivePlugin/wiki/Getting-Started) page on the wiki for an index of supported highlights & actions.
+See the [Wiki] (https://github.com/oriches/Resharper.ReactivePlugin/wiki) page on the wiki for an index of supported highlights & actions.

 **Can I contribute?**